Employment / 24-month STEM OPT Extension

 How to Apply

 - Download and complete Form I-983 with your STEM eligible employer.
-Refer to Guidelines for Completing Form I-983 while completing the form.
-Electronic signatures on I-983 are not accepted.
+Refer to Guidelines for Completing Form I-983 while filling out the form.
+Pages 1,2 and 4 must be signed.
+Wet/pen signatures or electronic signatures are accepted.

 - Submit the ISS 24-Month STEM OPT Extension Request Form and upload your Form I-983.

-- If corrections to your I-983 are needed, an ISS Advisor will notify you by email.
-You and your employer must sign the revised I-983 prior to resubmitting.
+- If corrections to your I-983 are needed, an ISS Advisor will notify you by email with an itemized list.
+You and your employer need to edit the I-983 and sign pages 1, 2 and 4.

 - Processing time of 8-10 business days begins once ISS receives a complete and accurate I-983.

-Step 4: Mail Your STEM Extension OPT Application to USCIS
+Step 5: File your STEM Extension OPT application to USCIS

 - Make copies of the entire application for your records before mailing.